7i/shorter/README.md

 - [ ] Add support for subdomains with diffrent configs e.g. d1.7i.se
    - [ ] Add password/client cert protected subdomain management e.g. d1.7i.se/admin
    - [ ] Let the user managing a subdomain specify generic links and set timeouts, including "no timeout" for the shortened links, text-blobs and files.
+- [ ] Enable CSP
+   - [ ] Move all js and css to seperate files and modify html/template files to use these
+   - [ ] Setup a CSP report collector
+   - [ ] setup nonce for all scripts and css files

 ## License